microsoft/shadow-realignment-mia/README.md

 #### Experiment 1: Causes of shadow model misalignment
 The experiment consists in training several models with controlled randomness and training data, then measuring the misalignment between one of the models (referred to as the target model) and the other models (referred to as the shadow models) using three different metrics.
 More specifically, computing each line of Table 1 requires training one target model and several shadow models using the same conditions, except for one or more factors we control for.
 For instance, the results in line 2 of Table 1 (Different weight initialisation) are computed from 1 target model and 5 shadow models trained in the same way: same dataset, batch ordering and dropout sampling, except for the use of a different weight initialisation.

 The script below will train all the models necessary to generate Table 1, Table 13 (Appendix), Figures 1 and 3-5.
-Estimated running time is up to 1-2 days, the models will be saved to `experiments/cifar10/controlled_randomness/cnn-large/dsize-12500`, and the estimated disk space is 120M.
+Estimated running time is up to 1-2 days, the models will be saved to `experiments/cifar10/controlled_randomness/cnn-large/dsize-12500`, and the estimated storage required is 120M.

 ```
 bash scripts/table1_train_controlled_randomness.sh configs/cifar10/cnn-large.ini